Skip Content

 Additional information:

-2. The chance of tropical cyclone occurrence over the South China Sea and the seas east of Taiwan is expected to be higher in the first to middle part of July.
+2. The chance of tropical cyclone occurrence over the South China Sea is expected to be higher in the second half of August.

-2. Taking into consideration the impacts of global warming and the latest ENSO status, different climate model forecasts and other objective forecast guidance, the temperature of July 2025 in Hong Kong is expected to be normal to above-normal, and the chance of normal to above-normal rainfall in the month will be slightly higher.
+2. Taking into consideration of the impacts of global warming and latest ENSO status, different climate model forecasts, other objective forecast guidance and the influence of an active southwest monsoon to Hong Kong in the first week, the temperature of August 2025 in Hong Kong is expected to be normal to above-normal, and the chance of normal to above-normal rainfall in the month will be higher.

 Note: